a-rashid-saaka/Jira-Service-Management/README.md

 <h3>&#9314; Ticket Assignment and Escalation </h3>
-Ticket Assignment and Escalation in Jira are core processes used to ensure that issues are addressed by the appropriate team or individual within a defined timeframe.
+Ticket Assignment and Escalation in Jira are core processes to ensure that the appropriate team or individual addresses issues within a defined timeframe.
 These processes are critical for maintaining workflow efficiency, meeting service-level agreements (SLAs), and resolving issues effectively.

 <h4>Methods of Assignment:</h4>